-Masonry Hardscaping Patios & Retaining Walls

-The proper use of masonry products in an outdoor environment.
+Masonry Hardscaping Patios & Retaining Walls The proper use of masonry products in an outdoor environment.
 Understand the process to build an outdoor patio and retaining walls using masonry materials.

-MASN 167 (3 credits) Restoration and Building Maintenance
+Restoration and Building Maintenance

 Cover the various materials that go along with masonry products.
 These would be caulking, waterproofing, patching, repointing, cutting out and repairing damaged areas, and cleaning of masonry.
 This course will focus on preventive maintenance to stop any further damage of the masonry structure.